tybottorff/bottorffdocs/notes/literature_notes.md

  - ST2 (IL-33 receptor) is present in multiple isoforms including membrane-bound ST2L and soluble sST2 (may be decoy for IL-33)
  - ST2 participates in activation of antigen-primed Th2 cells
  - ST2 implicated in inflammatory conditions
+# The JAK-STAT pathway as a therapeutic strategy in cancer patients with immune checkpoint inhibitor-induced colitis: a narrative review
+ - JAK-STAT inhibition helps ICI colitis, perhaps through modulation of CD8 Trms
 # The nexus of dynamic T cell states and immune checkpoint blockade therapy in the periphery and tumor microenvironment
 ## Abstract
  - *de novo* priming of antigen-specific cytotoxic T cells in peripheral blood occurs throughout course of ICB (rather than reinvigoration of pre-ICB-existing tumor infiltrating exhausted lymphocytes), possible that local expansion of antigen-specific T cells within tumor also important though